5 April 1548

 As he reached the edge of the farm, the urgent cacophony of the church bells caught his attention.
 He stopped, turning his head to listen.

-The last time Francis heard wild pealing of the bells was when he snuck into the St. Eustachius church belfry a year ago following a boring service.
-Tripping on a bell rope earned him his father’s wrath, but Father Lawnder had smiled and knelt to meet Francis’s gaze.
+The last time Francis heard wild pealing of the bells was when he snuck into the Saint Eustachius Church belfry a year ago following a boring service.
+Tripping over a bell rope almost earned him his father’s wrath, but Father Lawnder had smiled and knelt to meet Francis’s gaze.

-“We ring the bells in a special order, making it sonorous and graceful.
-We use it to call people to service, and I am glad you learned this today.”
+“We ring the bells in a special order, making them sonorous and graceful.
+We use them to call people to service, and I am glad you learned this today.”

-Edmund, his father, seemed tense at the instruction, but nothing bad happened to Francis.
+Edmund, his father, seemed tense at that instruction, but nothing bad happened to Francis.

 The memory brought a faint smile to Francis’s lips as he walked on.
-But the din of the wildly pealing bells continued, and he stopped to listen again.
-He pressed his hand to his stomach, as if to still the unease there.
+But the din of the bells continued, and he stopped to listen again.
+He pressed his hand to his stomach.

 When Francis reached the market square, he froze, startled by the number of people he saw.
-At first, he thought the rising voices to be the familiar haggling over produce, but something in the air felt off—like a storm gathering just beyond the horizon.
+At first, he thought the rising voices were the familiar haggling over produce, but something felt off—like a storm gathering just beyond the horizon.
+Conversations around him were tense.
+He had never heard words like “rebellion.”

-“What are the bells ringing for?” asked Francis, pulling on the sleeve of a man standing next to him.
+“What are the bells ringin’ for?” asked Francis, pulling on the sleeve of a man standing next to him.

-He emerged at the front of the crowd.
-Opposite him, on the execution platform where Francis saw thieves hanged, a wrought iron cage hung from the gibbet pole.
+He emerged at the front.
+Opposite him, on the execution platform where Francis had seen thieves hanged, a wrought-iron cage hung from the gibbet pole.
 In it was a man’s severed leg.
 The cage screeched as it turned, swaying in the light April breeze.

-A priest stood beside the cage, shouting and gesticulating, arguing with the crowd.
+A priest stood beside the cage, shouting and gesticulating, as he argued with the crowd.

-Though Francis saw hanged thieves before, this is the first time he has seen a gibbet.
-He wanted to look away, but found his eyes fixed upon the gruesome spectacle.
+This was the first time he had seen a gibbet.
+He wanted to look away, but found his eyes fixed upon the gruesome contraption.

 Francis knocked at the postern door and asked for the cook.
 A maid led him to the kitchen.